jackmott/LinqFaster/README.md

 # LinqFaster
 A set of extension methods for array and `List<T>` that are faster and allocate less.
 This eventually will cover all the Linq extension methods that are appropriate, and then some.
-I plan to add SIMD versions where appropriate, in place array Select, etc.
+I plan to add SIMD versions where appropriate, in place array Select, minBy and maxBy etc.

 # Features